nickzoic/nick.zoic.org/art/fupy-micropython-for-fpga/index.md

 I'm still finding my way around this code ...

 When you `make gateware`, it is compiled into a binary description of the configuration of the gates on the FPGA, sometimes known as a "bitstream".
+This is a very slow step because the compilation process involves finding a XXX

 ## CSR